InteractiveAdvertisingBureau/USPrivacy/CCPA/Data Deletion Request Handling.md

 ## Summary

-This specification provides a way for a publisher to communicate to downstream parties about a consumer's request to delete their data.

-In particular, Section 1798.105(c) of the California Consumer Protection Act (CCPA) states that "[a] business that receives a verifiable consumer request from a consumer to delete the consumer's personal information [shall] . . direct any service providers to delete the consumer's personal information from their records."
+This specification defines the Data Deletion Request (DDR), which is the mechanism by which the IAB CCPA Compliance Framework complies with Section 1798.105(c) of the California Consumer Protection Act (CCPA) which states "[a] business that receives a verifiable consumer request from a consumer to delete the consumer's personal information [shall] . . direct any service providers to delete the consumer's personal information from their records."
+The DDR is a technical contract between a Publisher and Vendors in order to enable a consumer on a Publisher's digital property to direct Vendors to delete the comsumer's personal information from their records.
+As stated, the DDR exists primarily to comply with CCPA but may be used for deletion requests outside the domain of CCPA governance.

-In response to this directive in the CCPA, this specification offers the technical means for publishers to communicate deletion requests to their service providers.
-All service providers covered by IAB Privacy LLC's Limited Service Provider Agreement (LSPA) and any other providers who receive the signal for deletion requests are then enabled to comply and delete the specified consumer data.

-While this specification provides the technical means for compliance in cases where CCPA applies, implementations may exist to support deletion requests outside CCPA governance.
+The technical solution detailed in this specification provides the means to signal consumer requests for data deletion.
+Companies supporting the US Privacy Framework (i.e., service providers) will respond to the signals by deleting the consumer's relevant personal data to the extent required by CCPA.
+The process for deletion depends on the company's technology and operational practices in place. _How_ a Vendor deletes a consumer's personal data is out of scope for this specification.

 ### Relevant Documents